 Evidence shows that individuals recover better both physically and emotionally when in a setting that closely mirrors their home, among family or loved ones.
 We also need to make sure that our hospital beds are made available for people who are acutely unwell.

 Your doctor will decide when you are well enough to leave hospital.
 You will not be expected to stay in hospital any longer than absolutely necessary.
 We will work with you, your family and friends to support your safe discharge home or into a community setting for ongoing rehabilitation if needed.

 If you can be discharged home, we will be asking your family and friends to support this by being ready to collect you from hospital when we call.
 We know people are busy with work, childcare, or other commitments.
 While it might not always be convenient, a timely response from your family and friends means we can provide a hospital bed to an acutely unwell person who needs it.

 Your friends and family may be able to help us by letting us know what they can do to help on a regular basis, for example by preparing meals or helping with dressing and washing.
 Please ask your loved ones to talk to the team planning your care if you think they can help in any way, as this may mean you can go home a few days earlier.
 We can provide advice and training if this is helpful.

 Discharge to an alternative community setting:

-• We will support you to keep in touch with loved ones including via digital echnology if face-to-face visiting is not available due to infection prevention control measures in place to stop the spread of coronavirus.
+- We will support you to keep in touch with loved ones including via digital technology if face-to-face visiting is not available due to infection prevention control measures in place to stop the spread of coronavirus.

 Thank you in advance for your understanding, and for working with us to ensure that everyone in our community receives the safe and effective care they need.